-PVENDSIGN, PAL VSYNC End Sign, Address 0xE9[5]
+PVENDSIGN, PAL VSYNC End Sign-Address 0xE9, Bit 5

-Setting PVENDSIGN to 0 (default) delays the end of VSYNC; sets to low when manual programming.
+Setting PVENDSIGN to 0 (default) delays the end of VSYNC; this bit is set low during manual programming.

-Setting PVENDSIGN to 1 advances the end of VSYNC ; however, it is not suitable for user programming.
+Setting PVENDSIGN to 1 advances the end of VSYNC; however, it is not suitable for user programming.

-PVEND[4:0], PAL VSYNC End, Address 0xE9[4:0]
+PVEND[4:0], PAL VSYNC End-Address 0xE9, Bits[4:0]